 There is no valid contract, Bath Planet has stated there is no balance owed in their final response thru the BBB, therefore they need to refund the deposit.
 They also need to pull this account from collections, should this be reported on my credit then they will be sued for much more than my deposit of $749.30.

 The BBB suggested if I want to continue pursuing this matter that I consult an attorney, or go through small claims court.
 Since my time is every bit important as the Company's, should I obtain an attorney, they will have a larger bill paying for my attorney.

-Review about: Bath Planet Shower Installation.
+Product or Service Mentioned: Bath Planet Shower Installation.

 Reason of review: Poor customer service.